Pompey: Sicily, Africa and Lepidus' rebellion

-Sertorian War and first consulship

 Sertorian War

-The Sertorian War began in 80 BC when Quintus Sertorius initiated a rebellion in Hispania, where he was joined by other Marian survivors like Perpenna.
-Supported by local tribes, he took control of Hispania Citerior, then forced Quintus Caecilius Metellus Pius out of neighbouring Hispania Ulterior.
-In order to retrieve the situation, allies in the Senate secured Pompey an appointment as military commander in Spain with proconsular authority.
+The Sertorian War began in 80 BC when Quintus Sertorius, a prominent proscribed Marian general, initiated a rebellion in Hispania, where he was joined by other Roman exiles like Perperna.
+Supported by local Iberian tribes, he took control of Hispania Ulterior and repeatedly defeated Quintus Caecilius Metellus Pius through skillful use of guerrilla warfare.
+Sertorius defeated other Roman generals sent to oust him and soon conquered Hispania Citerior as well.
+Backed by his allies in the Senate, Pompey was appointed military commander in Spain with proconsular authority in order to defeat Sertorius.
 This act was technically illegal as he had yet to hold public office, illustrating Pompey's preference for military glory, and disregard for traditional political constraints.